What Skin Experts Want You to Know About Showering in the Winter

 How you treat your skin immediately after a shower is just as important as how to treat it before you step out.
 With that being said, Shamban says that applying moisturizer to slightly damp skin helps seal in moisture best.
 If you’re extremely sensitive to cold air or simply want to save more time, keep a bottle of your favorite lotion or oil in the shower and apply it there after toweling off excess water.

-And when you’re showering at the gym and don’t have luxury of being able to take your time, get thoroughly dry immediately.
-Once you’ve applied your moisturizer, use a hair dryer over the body to ensure that your skin won’t be too moist or wet before you leave.
+And when you’re showering at the gym and don’t have the luxury of being able to take your time, get thoroughly dry immediately.
+Once you’ve applied your moisturizer, use a hair dryer over your body to ensure that your skin won’t be too moist or wet before you leave.
 Walking outside covered in sweat or moisture could eventually lead to a cold or worse, the flu.

 As for the type of moisturizer you should use, Shamban recommends layering oils and lotions during the winter season, with oils being applied first.

-This combined with the right temperature shower will keep dryness at bay.
-However, if you’re dealing with something a bit more severe, like eczema or psoriasis, consult with a dermatologist for more stronger and more effective formulas.
+This combined with the right-temperature shower will keep dryness at bay.
+However, if you’re dealing with something a bit more severe, such as eczema or psoriasis, consult with a dermatologist for more stronger and more effective formulas.